CVE-2026-5708: CWE-915 Improperly controlled modification of Dynamically-Determined object attributes in AWS Research and Engineering Studio (RES)

 Description

 CVE-2026-5708 is a high-severity vulnerability in AWS Research and Engineering Studio (RES) prior to version 2026.
 03. It involves improper control of user-modifiable attributes during session creation, allowing an authenticated remote user to escalate privileges and assume the virtual desktop host instance profile permissions.
 This could enable interaction with AWS resources and services beyond intended access.
-AWS manages this cloud service and has released version 2026.
-03 to remediate the issue.
-Users should upgrade to this version or apply the corresponding patch as advised by AWS.
+AWS manages the remediation for this cloud service and advises upgrading to version 2026.
+03 or applying the corresponding mitigation patch.
+No known exploits in the wild have been reported.

 AI-Powered Analysis